LBNL-ETA/MSWH/paper/paper.md

 To satisfy our research need we thus opted to develop lightweight simulation models for all involved systems that would allow for around 120 thousand simulation runs together with the component sizing and life-cycle cost analysis to be performed on a computer with a 12-core processor in about 8 hours.
 The users can expect a single solar water heater simulation model to run for about 0.16 seconds, providing an almost instantaneous experience for a user only seeking to design and investigate a single system.

-When it comes to future application of the MSWH software, we can envision three main groups of users:
+When it comes to future application of the MSWH software, we can envision four main groups of users:

 * Researchers and policy developers.
 * Solar water heating planners, designers and contractors.